 So far, so easy… but what happens if we start to vary the butter to obtain a more crumbly pastry (perhaps to use as a base for a mousse)?

-The quantity of butter also varies the recipe’s liquid amount (because 18% of butter is made up of a liquid part).
-With that said, we can compensate every 100gr of butter increased (or removed), with about 30gr of eggs (or 35 of yolk).
+The quantity of butter also varies with the recipe’s liquid amount (because 18% of butter is made up of a liquid part).
+We can compensate for every 100gr of butter increased (or removed), with about 30gr of eggs (or 35 yolk).
 Be careful because if we increase the butter, we must decrease the eggs and vice versa.

 In our example